Parks-Laboratory/knowledgebase/README.md

 1. Then, just do `git push` to update the wiki

 ### Notes
-And these are the actual pages.
+These are the actual pages, and how GitHub sees the pages.

 ![image](https://github.com/Parks-Laboratory/knowledgebase/blob/master/images/actual_files.PNG)